 - Kauffman painted many self-portraits and this was painted when she was 43.
 She is wealthy and self-assured, one of the leading personalities of Europe.
 She shows herself holding the tools of her trade but balanced by a bust of Minerva, the the Roman goddess of wisdom and strategic warfare, justice, law, victory, and the sponsor of arts, trade, and strategy.
 Minerva is not a patron of violence such as Mars, but of defensive war only.
-From the second century BC onward, the Romans equated her with the Greek goddess Athena. - Johann Wolfgang von Goethe wrote about her a couple of years after she had painted this self-portrait: - "She is tired of commissions, but her old husband thinks it wonderful that so much money should roll in for what is often easy work- She would like to paint to please herself and have more leisure to study and take pains." - This painting now hangs in Chur, the town of her birth.
+From the second century BC onward, the Romans equated her with the Greek goddess Athena. - Johann Wolfgang von Goethe wrote about Kauffman a couple of years after she had painted this self-portrait: - "She is tired of commissions, but her old husband thinks it wonderful that so much money should roll in for what is often easy work.
+She would like to paint to please herself and have more leisure to study and take pains." - This painting now hangs in Chur, the town of her birth.

 Angelica Kauffmann (1741-1807), Self-Portrait, c.
-1800, 60 x 50 cm oval, private collection
+1800, 60×50 cm oval, private collection

-- Angelica Kauffman made an enormous impression on art and society.
+- This is her final self-portrait.
+Her reputation continued to grow and at her death the entire Academy of St. Luke (founded 1577, Rome) followed her coffin carrying two of her best pictures as they had done for Raphael. - Angelica Kauffman made an enormous impression on art and society.
 Her friend Goethe was a supporter but felt her ability was diminished by the many cheap reproductions and her over commercialisation. - The Victorians paid no attention to her work and then the advent of modern art made her mythological scenes appear dated and uninteresting.
-Her portraits however, are in need of a reappraisal as the finest are the equal of the George Romney and even Joshua Reynolds. - Scholarly interest in Kauffman has grown over the last twenty years helped by a monograph by Angela Rosenthal in 2006 and 2006, and catalogue raisonné that is being prepared by Bettina Baumgärtel. - An exhibition of her work was due to open at the Royal Academy in 2021 but it was cancelled.
+Her portraits however, are in need of a reappraisal as the finest are the equal of the George Romney and even Joshua Reynolds. - Scholarly interest in Kauffman has grown over the last twenty years helped by a monograph by Angela Rosenthal in 2006, and the

+- catalogue raisonné that is being prepared by Bettina Baumgärtel. - An exhibition of her work was due to open at the Royal Academy in 2021 but it was cancelled.
 It would have been the first such exhibition in the UK since 1992 when she had an exhibition in the Brighton Museum and Art Gallery.
 The majority of Kauffman's works are located in country houses, such as Saltram in Devon, a National Trust property that holds 11 of her pictures.